-Located less than an hour drive from Columbus, this unknown creation is an Ohio family must-see.
+Located less than an hour’s drive from Columbus, this little-known creation is an Ohio family must-see.

-The newly named Hartman Garden is now owned by the Friends of the Hartman Garden group who launched a grand re-opening of the space in 2010.
+The Hartman Garden is now owned by the Friends of the Hartman Garden group who launched a grand re-opening of the space in 2010.

 Walking through the garden you can see historically themed rock structures, hand painted figurines and garden beds full of seasonal plants and blooming flowers.

 Mary Hartman loved having visitors in the garden to see her husband’s work after his passing.